hashicorp/terraform-provider-azurerm/website/docs/r/express_route_gateway.html.markdown

 The following attributes are exported:

-* `id` - The Resource ID of the ExpressRoute gateway.
+* `id` - The ID of the ExpressRoute gateway.

+### Timeouts

+~> **Note:** Custom Timeouts are available [as an opt-in Beta in version 1.43 of the Azure Provider](/docs/providers/azurerm/guides/2.0-beta.html) and will be enabled by default in version 2.0 of the Azure Provider.

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 60 minutes) Used when creating the ExpressRoute Gateway.

+* `update` - (Defaults to 60 minutes) Used when updating the ExpressRoute Gateway.

+* `read` - (Defaults to 5 minutes) Used when retrieving the ExpressRoute Gateway.

+* `delete` - (Defaults to 60 minutes) Used when deleting the ExpressRoute Gateway.

 ## Import

-ExpressRoute gateways can be imported using the `resource id`, e.g.
+ExpressRoute Gateways can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_express_route_gateway.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Network/expressRouteGateways/myExpressRouteGateway